-The Water Treatment Plant Operators liaise with the Environmental Department to ensure target pond water levels are maintained.
+The Environmental Department liaise with the Water Treatment Plant Operators to ensure target pond water levels are maintained.

 6.3.7 Piezometers

 Piezometers measure water pressure and provide information necessary to assess the stability of the embankments and to evaluate the impact of the TSF's on groundwater conditions.
 Piezometers are installed both in the embankments and the underlying foundations.